hive-engine/nitrous/src/app/help/en/faq.md

 LasseCash is a tribe built by Hive Engine.
 We reward "Anarchy, Crypto, Truth" content.

 ## <span id="Who_is_behind_lassecash">Who is behind LasseCash?</span>
 Lasse Ehlers ( @lasseehlers ) contributed with the name, idea and face for LasseCash.
-LasseCash is developed by Hive Engine and Carlos Serrano ( @Zaxan ) made all graphics.
+LasseCash is developed by Hive Engine and Carlos Serrano ( @zaxan ) made all graphics.
 The community of LasseCash consist of all the tribe members of LasseCash, who owns the tribe in the form of LASSECASH and LASSECASH POWER.

 ## <span id="Do_I_need_wallet">Do I need an account to use and hold LasseCash?</span>
 Yes, you need a Hive account, there are several ways to [create a HIVE account](https://signup.hive.io).